tariq7299/ArabicApp/dynamic-to-to.md

 ## Implemetation and steps

+- Finish hero section
-- Create hero section
+  - Add the meta section text in hero section

-  - set a pattern at the background
-  -
+  - Aleing text and make it responsive
+  - Make text appear on right

 # Refrences and strenghin my knowledge of django and JWT and Graphiql